-NSF was originally established as the National Sanitation Foundation in 1944 at the University of Michigan School of Public Health as an independent, non-governmental, not-for-profit, 501 c 3 organization.
-The mission of NSF International is to protect and improve human health, a mission we share with regulatory agencies and personnel whose job is to do the same.
+NSF was originally established as the National Sanitation Foundation in 1944 at the University of Michigan School of Public Health as an independent, non-governmental, not-for-profit organization.
+The mission of NSF International is to protect public health, a mission we share with regulatory agencies and personnel whose job is to do the same.

 Regulators play a critical role in NSF standards development, conformity assessment programs, training and technical services through cooperation, collaboration and partnership.

 The mission of the Regulatory Affairs experts at NSF is to support the legislative, regulatory and academic communities and to help them fulfill their public health protection responsibilities.
 Let NSF be a resource to you!

 Dr. Priscilla Oliver Earns Walter F. Snyder Environmental Health Award from NSF International & NEHA